Cartridge (firearms): Rimfire

-Today, .22 LR (Long Rifle) accounts for the vast majority of all rimfire ammunition used.
+Today, .22 LR (.22 Long Rifle) accounts for the vast majority of all rimfire ammunition produced.
 Standard .22 LR rounds use an essentially pure lead bullet plated with a typical 95% copper, 5% zinc combination.
-These are offered in supersonic and subsonic types, as well as target, plinking, and hunting versions.
+These are offered in supersonic and subsonic types, as well as target shooting, plinking, and hunting versions.
 These cartridges are usually coated with hard wax for fouling control.

-The .22 LR and related rimfire .22 cartridges use a heeled bullet, where the external diameter of the case is the same as the diameter of the forward portion of the bullet and where the rearward portion of the bullet, which extends into the case, is necessarily smaller in diameter than the main body of the bullet.
+The .22 LR and related .22 rimfire cartridges use a heeled bullet, where the external diameter of the case is the same as the diameter of the forward portion of the bullet and where the rearward portion of the bullet, which extends into the case, is necessarily smaller in diameter than the main body of the bullet.

 Semi-automatic vs. revolver cartridges

-Most revolver cartridges are rimmed at the base of the case, which seats against the edge of cylinder chamber to provide headspace control (to keep the cartridge from moving too far forward into the chamber) and to facilitate easy extraction.
+Most revolver cartridges are rimmed at the base of the case, which seats against the edge of the cylinder chamber to provide headspace control (to keep the cartridge from moving too far forward into the chamber) and to facilitate easy extraction.

 Nearly every centerfire semi-automatic pistol cartridge is "rimless", where the rim is of the same diameter as the case body but separated by a circumferential groove in between, into which the extractor engages the rim by hooking.
 A "semi-rimmed" cartridge is essentially a rimless one but the rim diameter is slightly larger than the case body, and a "rebated rimless" cartridge is one with the rim smaller in diameter.
 All such cartridges' headspace on the case mouth (although some, such as .38 Super, at one time seated on the rim, this was changed for accuracy reasons), which prevents the round from entering too far into the chamber.
 Some cartridges have a rim that is significantly smaller than the case body diameter.
 These are known as rebated-rim designs and almost always allow a handgun to fire multiple caliber cartridges with only a barrel and magazine change.